 Each year, when we observe Veterans Day on November 11, we are not only celebrating America’s veterans for their patriotism, but we are also honoring them for the sacrifices they have made for our freedom.
-Today and every day, our team at Friday Staffing expresses gratitude for all the brave men and women who have served our country in the United States Armed Forces.
+Today and every day, our team at Friday Services expresses gratitude for all the brave men and women who have served our country in the United States Armed Forces.
 On this Veterans Day, we reflect on the many heroes in the Army, Navy, Marines, Air Force, and Coast Guard who have given us all so much through their service.

 Our Commitment to Job Placement for Veterans

 Unemployment is just one of many challenges facing veterans when they return to civilian life.
-At Friday Staffing, we are dedicated to helping veterans find jobs and have helped more than 600 veterans find employment in Western North Carolina.
+At Friday Services, we are dedicated to helping veterans find jobs and have helped more than 600 veterans find employment in Western North Carolina.
 Check out our detailed guide on simple and specific resume advice for veterans, which includes a military skills translator that converts the language you used during your service into terms a civilian employer can better understand.

 This Veterans Day, we wanted to round up a list of several local organizations that are also committed to helping veterans.
 Many of these organizations partner with one another to offer the most comprehensive knowledge and assistance.
 When we combine our efforts, there is no limit to what we can do.

 Jody Stevenson is Skills Training Manager at Goodwill Industries of Northwest NC and oversees the classes offered to the community at the Asheville center.
 He says, “We provide a wide range of services, but at the core is helping people find employment and get job ready.
 We have an open resource lab that people can use at any time on a walk-in basis called Career Connections.
 In Career Connections, we help people with job search, interviews, interview clothes, applications, and so on.”